top of page

 To remove DE:

-• Sweep or vacuum it up with a shop vac (not a standard vacuum, which can clog)
+• Sweep or vacuum it up with a shop vac.
+Avoid a standard vacuum, which can clog.

-While DE is considered safe, you should avoid excessive inhalation of the powder.
+While DE is considered safe, excessive inhalation can be harmful.

 ⚠️ Safety Notes

-• Use food grade diatomaceous earth—not pool grade, which is chemically treated and unsafe for home use.
+• Always use food-grade diatomaceous earth.
+Avoid pool grade, which is chemically treated and unsafe for home use.

 • Keep DE away from your eyes and nose during application.